unconnected-dev/dev-tools-study/_udemy/git_github_bootcamp/readme.txt

 Changes
-Every line that changed between the two files is marked with either a + or
-- symbol.
+Git shows diffs using + and -:

-Lines that begin with - come from file A
+    Lines with - come from the original version.
-Lines that begin with + come from file B
+    Lines with + are the new version.

     @@ -49,4 +49,9 @@ branches after they've been integrated.